Audio API Developer Guide

 If the upload endpoint was called with Accept: text/event-stream, instead of immediately returning a JSON

-response, the API will stream Server Sent Events (SSE) with updates on the processing state of the audio record.
+response, the API will stream Server-Sent Events (SSE) with progress notifications as the audio is processed.

 Publishing State